san7499/OS_LAB_code/README.md

 # OS_LAB_code

+2. Write a program to implement an address book with options given below: a) Create address book. b) View address book. c) Insert a record. d) Delete a record. e) Modify a record. f) Exit
 3. Implement the C program in which main program accepts the integers to be sorted.
 Main program uses the FORK system call to create a new process called a child process.
 Parent process sorts the integers using sorting algorithm and waits for child